Return to the Costume List

 Sewing chiffon and stuff that frays

 You can make costumes out of mesh instead of chiffon - it doesn't flow as nicely but it won't ravel, so it's good for things like Frank's dinner top.
 Not what Sue used, but sooo much easier.
 When you are sewing chiffon(Frank's dinner outfit; Magenta's negligees) or lamé, even if you French seam it, it will fray.
-I coat all edges with either nail polish (clear or black) or Aleene's Stop Fraying (usually stocked in fabric stores by the glue).
+I coat all edges with either nail polish (clear or black) or Aleene's Stop Fraying (usually stocked in fabric/craft stores by the glue).
 It sticks to everything until it dries, and you shouldn't put it on items you will wash a lot, but it really works.
 The stuff in aerosol cans doesn't work as well.
 Stop Fraying is also nice for treating the ends of strings of marabou or feathers you cut off a boa for trim.
 (Marabou is a kind of very fine feathers that looks sort of like fake fur.
-It's sold by the yard or in 2-3' long skinny boas.)
+It's sold by the yard or in 2-3' long skinny boas and is what's on Magenta's negligee.)
 Another alternative is FrayBlock.
 It's a clear runny liquid.
 Unlike Aleene's, you can't see it when it dries, but it doesn't seem to work as well.
 Since it's runny, you have to be very careful when applying it so it doesn't get everywhere.
 If the tube gets sealed shut, unblock with a pin; if that doesn't work, throw it away.
 I learned the hard way that if you try rolling the tube to force it out, the tube develops pinprick holes and leaks all over your hands.

-By the way, you should French seam chiffons.
+By the way, you should French seam chiffon or at least serge it.
 Otherwise all the rough edges are visible, and it looks awful.
 Look this up in a sewing book or online for pictures.
 Here's a rough explanation: instead of placing fabric right side to right side (like you normally would), place wrong side to wrong side.
 (It may help to label the sides, as chiffon doesn't have an obvious "wrong side.")
 Stitch a very narrow seam.
 Now, place the fabric so the seam is facing you and the two-layer sandwich of chiffon is away from you.
 Holding the seam, fold the top layer of the sandwich over the seam and your hand and the bottom layer of the sandwich under the seam and your hand, towards you, making a three-layer sandwich (bottom, seam, top).
 Pin, and now sew the seam again, completely encasing the first seam.
 If you've done it right, the encased seam is now inconspicuously located on the inside of the garment.
 (Confused?
 I told you you'd need pictures.
 But it looks wonderful--no exposed scraggly edges, and it won't ravel.)

 Velcro is helpful.
 Be careful;it can catch on some items (like feathers, polyester and some gloves).
 It's available in squares, strips, or by the yard, and in sew-on, self-adhesive, or iron-on versions.
 I am a huge fan of the industrial velcro which has tiny, tiny hooks that still adhere but don't catch on everything else or ruin stockings/chiffon when they touch.
 I prefer sew-on.
 Many fabrics will melt if ironed, and the self-adhesive velcro doesn't stay on well and can pull loose (it gums up the needle and thread if you try to stitch it on).
 Velcro is cheapest bought by the yard.
 It doesn't work well for things that have to flex (like floor show gloves).
 If you must use velcro in these areas, back it up with a snap or two.

 Buy sew-through boning or boning with extra-wide casing.
 This allows you to use a sewing machine when boning a costume, instead of having to do it by hand.
 If you use plastic boning, buy it by the yard.
 It's a lot cheaper than buying pre-cut pieces.
 Some people prefer to use steel boning; you'll probably have to order that online.
 As far as I can tell Sue didn't, but your stuff may have to last longer than hers.
 Steel boning is less flexible but this does mean it holds its shape better.
 Serious corsetiers use steel.
+So do I after having some plastic boning in a corset fail so it wanted to flip down, exposing my chest.
+Yerk.

 Elastic and thread are available in clear.
 It's nice for securing fishnet gloves, where regular elastic would show.
 Fishing line can be used as clear thread for things like the center of a boa, and can be bought in different weights.